 K. Tournament Results, Points, Tie Rules

-- A minimum of 13 overs in all group matches and semi-finals and 18 overs in the final match have to be completed in the second inning, in order to determine result of the match.
+- A minimum of 13 overs in all group matches and semi-finals and 18 overs in the final match must be completed in the second inning, to determine result of the match.

 - If it is necessary to cancel a match before 13 overs in a group or semi-finals match or 18 overs in the final match has been faced by the team batting second, and unless the team batting second are all out or the target runs have been surpassed, the match will be declared abandoned and the two teams will receive one point each.